Are you wondering “what is SEO?”

 But, it does affect your rankings indirectly.
 More specifically, any links you get from social media do have an effect.

 A recent 2016 study from SearchMetrics had this to say:

 “The correlation between social signals and ranking position is extremely high … The top-ranked websites in Google’s rankings displays vastly more social signals than all other pages….
 This is primarily due to the overlap between brand websites performing strongly in social networks and being allocated top positions by Google.”

-Another thing to keep in mind: social media is more of a factor when it comes to Bing SEO than on Google.
+Another thing to remember–social media is more of a factor when it comes to Bing SEO than on Google.